 The PhD in Business Economics is an interfaculty program offered by the Department of Economics and the faculty at Harvard Business School (HBS).
 The degree is awarded by the Graduate School of Arts and Sciences (GSAS) at Harvard University.
 Possible fields of specialization include corporate finance, organizations and markets, international business, business strategy and industrial organization, corporate governance, and business and government.

 The business economics program provides students with the full training of a PhD in economics along with the opportunity to focus on research questions related to the field of business.
 In order to ground students in disciplinary theories and methods, students take the same first year coursework as PhD students in economics.
 In the second year, students continue to take coursework with economics PhD students in preparation for their field examinations, which are jointly administered by the Department of Economics and the Business Economics program.
 In the dissertation phase of the program, students are required to work with faculty members both in the Department of Economics and at HBS.
-Students work closely with faculty at Harvard Business School and the Department of Economics.

-The program prepares students for careers in academia at such departments as economics, finance, public policy, as well as, at business schools.
+The program prepares students for careers in academia at such departments as economics, finance, public policy, as well as at business schools.

 GSAS and HBS have been jointly offering PhD programs since 1916.
 In addition to Business Economics, GSAS and HBS collaborate on the programs in Business Administration, Organizational Behavior, and Health Policy (Management Track).

 Successful candidates for admission have strong records of academic performance in rigorous programs and exemplary GRE general test or GMAT scores, especially in the quantitative reasoning section.
 Applicants with bachelors degrees in the social sciences, engineering, sciences, as well as business are especially encouraged to apply.